 What is a Realtor:

-According to the National Association of Relator, a Realtor is a licensed real estate salesperson who belongs to the National Association of Realtors.
+According to the National Association of Realtors, a Realtor is a licensed real estate salesperson who belongs to the National Association of Realtors.
 A Realtor can be a real estate agent, a broker-associate, a managing broker, or a broker.
-It is a title that means the individual belongs to the National Association of Realtors, subscribes to its extensive Code of Ethics and pays annual dues.
+It is a title that means the individual belongs to the National Association of Realtors, subscribes to its extensive Code of Ethics, and pays annual dues.

 Disclaimer: Every situation is different and particular facts may vary thereby changing or altering a possible course of action or conclusion.
 The information contained herein is intended to be general in nature as laws vary between federal, state, counties, and municipalities and therefore may not apply to any given matter.
 This information is not intended to be legal advice or relied upon as a legal opinion, course of action, accounting, tax, or other professional services.
 You should consult the proper legal or professional advisor knowledgeable in the area that pertains to your particular situation.